-In November, 11 national organizations, led by the American Lung Association, came together to announce a new action plan for reducing radon exposures.
-Called the National Radon Action Plan – A Strategy for Saving Lives, it calls for precautionary measures aimed at saving 3,200 lives a year by 2020 – a sure step in the right direction.
+In 2015, 11 national organizations, led by the American Lung Association, came together to announce a new action plan for reducing radon exposures.
+Called the National Radon Action Plan – A Strategy for Saving Lives, it calls for precautionary measures aimed at saving 3,200 lives a year by 2020.
+It’s a sure step in the right direction.

-EPA estimates that nearly 1 in every 15 American homes has elevated radon.
+The EPA estimates that nearly one in every 15 American homes has elevated radon.
 What can you do to protect yours?

 Test your home.
 Like carbon monoxide, radon has no taste or smell, so it’s nearly impossible to detect without a test kit.
 If you’ve never tested your home, do so.
 You should also re-test your home for radon if you begin using a previously unoccupied lower level or basement.
 If you’re buying a new home, request results of tests done within the past two years.

 Luckily, testing is easy and inexpensive.
-To find a test kit, contact your local home improvement store or the National Radon Program Services program at Kansas State University, which sells discounted kits online.
-Click here to learn about radon requirements in your state and whether your state provides free or discounted kits to residents.
+To find a test kit, contact your local home improvement store or National Radon Program Services at Kansas State University, which sells discounted kits online.
+Click here to learn about radon requirements in your state, and whether your state provides free or discounted kits to residents.

 Consult a professional.
-To learn more about the risks of radon in your home or fixing high levels, contact a trained professional.
+To learn more about the risks of radon in your home or how to fix high levels, contact a trained professional.
 Good sources include the National Environmental Health Association National Radon Proficiency Program and the National Radon Safety Board.
 You can also call the National Radon Information Line at (800) SOS-RADON.